 One of the questions we get asked most is, “Where should I have my birthday dinner?”
-Let us guess, you’re looking for something “fun” and not wildly expensive, where you can get a table for 12.
+Let us guess, you’re looking for something “fun” and not formal, where you can get a table for six-to-ten people.
 Believe it or not, such restaurants do exist in New York City.

-So whether your idea of fun involves tacos and dancing on tables (OK - we actually can’t help with the table-dancing), or a relaxed, come-and-go-whenever type of gathering, or something in between, we have some ideas.
+So whether your idea of fun involves the potential for dancing on tables (OK - we actually can’t help with the table-dancing at present), or a relaxed, come-and-go-whenever type of gathering, or something in between, we have ideas.
 You only celebrate getting older once a year - better make it good.

 At Wu’s, you’ll be greeted by tanks filled with giant crabs, and waiters carrying steaming bowls of wonton soup from the kitchen.
-The dining room is full of big, round tables topped with lazy Susans, which makes the really good Chinese food here easy to share - and this spot is BYOB, so feel free to wheel in a cooler of beers or a case of riesling.
+The dining room is full of big, round tables topped with lazy Susans, which makes the really good Cantonese food here easy to share.
+And this spot is BYOB, so feel free to wheel in a cooler of beers or a case of riesling.
 When you’re done, move on to 169 Bar a few doors down.

-You’re with a big group, but this year everyone seems more interested in “really having a chance to catch up” than listening to Drake while double-fisting tequila sodas.
-Shuka, a big Mediterranean spot in Soho, has plenty of room, and also never gets too rowdy.
+You’re with a big group, but this year everyone seems more interested in “really having a chance to catch up” than listening to music typically played in Ubers while double-fisting tequila sodas.
+Shuka, a big Israeli spot in Soho, has plenty of room, and also never gets too rowdy.
 Plus, the menu has (highly shareable) options for everyone.
-Get some dips and kebabs, and settle in for that catch-up.
+Get some dips and kebabs, and settle in for a group heart-to-heart.

 Back in 2012, Gwyneth Paltrow hosted her 40th birthday dinner at Elio’s on the UES.
-That should tell you two things.
-1) Gwyneth’s age, and 2) is sceney in a particularly uptown way.
-Elio’s is the best old-school Italian spot to have a birthday party uptown, no matter what age you’re turning.
+This to say that this old-school Italian restuarant encapsulates NYC’s uptown sceniness in a way few other restaurants do.
+It’s the best old-school Italian spot to have a birthday party uptown, no matter what age you’re turning.
 So you’ll probably see a few families celebrating someone’s mom or a circle of people with matching blue button-downs, martinis, and veal parms.

 You need an outdoor space for 20 friends, but you don’t want a hotel rooftop where the doorman will keep half of them outside for an hour to make it look like there’s a line.
 City Vineyard is a restaurant and wine bar on the river in Tribeca, and the huge rooftop has enough seating and standing room for half your Instagram followers.
 Spend a few hours sharing bar food and house wine on tap while watching the sun set on the Hudson (and your youth).